MahoMuri/MahoMuri/README.md

 Hey there!
 Nice of you to venture to my Profile!
 If you want to know a bit about me, then you've come to the right place!
 This README.md is designed just for you!

 ## About me
-I usually go by MahoMuri, but my friends know me by Kaito aswell.
-I am a 3rd Year Software Engineering Student from [iACADEMY](https://iacademy.edu.ph) who is now spending his months in quarantine making Discord Bots and a bit of Web Development.
-My main languages are TypeScript and Java, I am starting to learn .NET (Windows Forms) this year so I bet it's gonna be fun!
-You can checkout my repo for a [Simple Calculator](https://github.com/MahoMuri/SimpleCalculator) I made for a school project!
-I've also taken up a second degree in Web Development which gets me one step closer to becoming a Full Stack Developer!
-Hoping to have a fun adventure and would be able to learn a lot!
+Hi!
+I'm Paolo Steven B. Santos!
+I usually go by Paolo, but my friends know me by MahoMuri as well.
+I am a 4th Year Software Engineering Student from iACADEMY who spends time making Discord Bots and Web Development.
+My main language is TypeScript and a handful of frameworks, I am also eager to learn new things to expand my knowledge!
+I'm planning to learn Unity C# sometime in the future so I bet it's gonna be fun!
+I like problem solving and a good challenge, it helps me become a better programmer!
+I also like to collaborate with people and contribute or share my knowledge with others and vice versa.

 - 🔭 I’m currently working on [__Curator Bot__](https://top.gg/bot/816152179101663312)
 - 🌱 I’m currently learning **Nuxt 3**